arvind632/NodeJs-Question-Answer/README.md

 ## 📌 5.
 How to Improve Node Js API Performance?

-For improve API performance we need to work over 2 things.
+For improve API performance we need to work over 3 things.

 ### 1. Code-Level Optimization
-🔸Use Async/Await, Promises for optimize scalable code
+🔸Use Async/Await & Non-Blocking Code.

 🔸Avoid heavy operations inside loops.